Breakfast is the first meal of the day, therefore, in my opinion, the most important meal of the day.

 Cereal & Plant Milk

-We can relive these memories thanks many vegan-friendly cereal brands popping up.
-Yes there are some vegan-friendly Nestlé cereals, but I try to avoid companies like this.
+We can relive these memories thanks to many vegan-friendly cereal brands popping up.
+Yes, there are some vegan-friendly Nestlé cereals, but I try to avoid companies like this.

-Check out all these cereals from Surreal, they are all vegan-friendly and jam packed full of healthy ingredients.
+Check out all these vegan-friendly cereal brands, they are all vegan-friendly and jam-packed full of healthy ingredients.
 So you can summon your inner child at breakfast.

 Serve them up with your favourite plant milk (mine is oat).